 Car parking

-This workshop takes place at The Burton at Bideford.
+This event takes place at The Burton at Bideford.
 We are situated on the edge of Victoria Park in Bideford, next to a Torridge District Council owned car park where charges apply.
 For more details on parking in Bideford, visit the Torridge District Council website.

 About The Burton at Bideford